Skip to main content

 Alternatively, you can contact Haemophilia Wales via info@haemophiliawales.org

-If you have any queries or concerns in relation to accessing a home test, you can contact the Aneurin Bevan University Health Board’s dedicated phoneline and email address.
+If you have any queries or concerns in relation to accessing a home test, you can contact the Aneurin Bevan University Health Board’s automated phoneline service, where there is an option for you to speak to a member of the Specialist BBV team if required.

 Telephone: 0300 30 31 222 (option 3).